Read this article summarized with

 30-second summary

-SOP software creates and distributes the procedures your team follows.
-LMS software tracks whether people completed training on those procedures.
-Many operations teams buy an LMS when their real problem is missing or outdated documentation, not missing training infrastructure.
-This guide breaks down what each tool does, where they overlap, and how to decide which one (or both) your team needs.
+SOP software creates the procedures your team follows.
+An LMS tracks whether people completed training on those procedures.
+Most ops teams who buy an LMS actually have a documentation problem, not a training problem.
+This guide explains what each tool does and how to pick the right one.

 The problem behind the purchase

-But they solve fundamentally different problems.
-Buying the wrong one wastes budget and leaves the root cause untouched.
+The problems they solve are different.
+Buying the wrong one wastes money and leaves the root cause in place.

 What SOP software actually does

 SOP software is a documentation system.
-Its job is to ensure the right procedures exist, stay current, and reach the people who need them.
+The job is to make sure the right procedures exist, stay current, and reach the people who need them.

 Core functions:

 • Create procedures.
-Build step-by-step SOPs and work instructions, often from video recordings, templates, or existing documents.
+Build step-by-step SOPs from video recordings, templates, or existing documents.
 Some tools use AI to generate SOPs from video.

 • Maintain versions.
 Track changes at the step level.
 Know which version is current, what changed, and who approved it.